What is Apache Hadoop in Azure HDInsight?

 What is HDInsight and the Hadoop technology stack?

 Apache Hadoop was the original open-source framework for distributed processing and analysis of big data sets on clusters.
 The Hadoop technology stack includes related software and utilities, including Apache Hive, Apache HBase, Spark, Kafka, and many others.

-Azure HDInsight is a cloud distribution of the Hadoop components from the Hortonworks Data Platform (HDP).
+Azure HDInsight is a cloud distribution of Hadoop components.
 Azure HDInsight makes it easy, fast, and cost-effective to process massive amounts of data.
 You can use the most popular open-source frameworks such as Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more.
 With these frameworks, you can enable a broad range of scenarios such as extract, transform, and load (ETL), data warehousing, machine learning, and IoT.

 To see available Hadoop technology stack components on HDInsight, see Components and versions available with HDInsight.
 To read more about Hadoop in HDInsight, see the Azure features page for HDInsight.

 Big data is collected in escalating volumes, at higher velocities, and in a greater variety of formats than ever before.
 It can be historical (meaning stored) or real time (meaning streamed from the source).
 See Scenarios for using HDInsight to learn about the most common use cases for big data.

 This section lists the capabilities of Azure HDInsight.